-For TCP-based communications, any fragmented packets will automatically be reassembled by the receiving module's protocol stack.
-In this case, module-to-module communication of LXI Events may include data of any size.
+For TCP-based communications, any fragmented packets will automatically be reassembled by the receiving device's protocol stack.
+In this case, device-to-device communication of LXI Events may include data of any size.
 However, the larger the data, the longer it takes to get to the receiver.
 Time-critical communications will generally use small packet sizes.